Jerry Stitt

 Jerry Lewis Stitt (born November 29, 1946) is an American former baseball coach, predominately in college baseball.
 Regarded as one of the top hitting coaches of his era, Stitt spent 18 seasons as an assistant coach to Jerry Kindall at the University of Arizona.

-During his time as an assistant he mentored many future MLB players such as J. T. Snow, Chip Hale, Kenny Lofton and Terry Francona among others, and helped lead the Wildcats to two College World Series championships (1980 and 1986).
+During his time as an assistant he mentored many future Major League Baseball players such as J. T. Snow, Chip Hale, Kenny Lofton and Terry Francona among others, and helped lead the Wildcats to two College World Series championships (1980 and 1986).

-Upon Jerry Kindall's retirement in July 1996, Stitt was named the head coach for the Arizona Wildcats; he coached the team for five seasons.
+Upon Kindall's retirement in July 1996, Stitt was named the head coach for the Arizona Wildcats; he coached the team for five seasons.

 Playing career

 Born in Phoenix, Arizona, Stitt played baseball at Central High School.
 He then attended the University of Arizona, where he played in the outfield under Hall of Fame coach Frank Sancet.
 Stitt was a 3-year letterwinner for the Wildcats.

 In his 1966 sophomore season, Arizona was Western Athletic Conference (WAC) champions and advanced to the College World Series, where they would eventually lose to USC.

 In 1967 and 1968 Stitt was named to the All-WAC and All-District VII teams, and in 1968 was honored as a first-team All-American by the American Baseball Coaches Association.
 During his 1968 senior season, he led Arizona in steals and batting average at .366 to finish with a career .326 batting average for the Wildcats.

-Stitt was selected with the 711th pick in the 32nd Round of the 1968 MLB Draft by the Cleveland Indians.
+Stitt was selected with the 711th pick in the 32nd Round of the 1968 MLB draft by the Cleveland Indians.
 Stitt spent the rest of 1968 playing first for the rookie-league GCL Indians in Sarasota, FL and Class-A Reno Silver Sox.
-In 1969, he progressed to the Class-AA Waterbury Indians, playing in 66 games and batting .222 with 2 home runs.
+In 1969, he progressed to the Double-A Waterbury Indians, playing in 66 games and batting .222 with 2 home runs.

 Following the 1969 season, Stitt decided to end his playing career and return to Tucson.

 Coaching career

 Salpointe Catholic High School (1971–1977)

 In 1971, Stitt was hired as a teacher and head baseball coach at Salpointe Catholic High School in Tucson, where he would coach until 1977.
-Over those 7 seasons he led Salpointe to a record of 93-72, and would later be inducted into the Salpointe Sports Hall of Fame in 1994.
+Over those seven seasons, he led Salpointe to a record of 93-72, and would later be inducted into the Salpointe Sports Hall of Fame in 1994.